aces/Loris-MRI/docs/scripts_md/register_processed_data.md

   - $tool        : tool that was used to obtain the processed file

 RETURNS: 1 on success, undef on failure

-# TO DO

-Nothing planned.

-# BUGS

-None reported.

 # LICENSING